BGDlab/annotation-helper-tools/README.md

   - "slight enlargment"
   - "mild"

-- CLIP Keywords (Rating 2):
+- No Pathology Keywords (Rating 2):
   - Unremarkable brain/scan/MRI

-- Not relevant to CLIP:
+- Not relevant to pathology grades:
   - opacification of the sinus cavities